 - Promote successful blog posts: Your best-performing blog posts resonate for a reason.
 Get them in front of even more people who will find them interesting via promoted posts.
 Note: before doing this, be sure the post you’re promoting offers a clear CTA to nudge visitors from LinkedIn toward conversion.

-- Promote media placements – not only blogs or landing pages – to boost credibility.
+- Promote PR placements – not only blogs or landing pages – to boost credibility.
 Third-party validation of your brand can be compelling for potential customers, employees, partners, and investors.
 To make sure you can track performance, send clicks to a page on your site that prominently links to the placement.

 Want more inspiration?
 Find out how one Chicago marketer used LinkedIn to get prospects to call him.